dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/athena.md

 ## Additional destination options

 ### Iceberg data tables
-You can save your tables as iceberg tables to Athena.
+You can save your tables as Iceberg tables to Athena.
 This will enable you, for example, to delete data from them later if you need to.
 To switch a resource to the iceberg table format, supply the table_format argument like this:

 ```python
 @dlt.resource(table_format="iceberg")